anubhavrawal/Make-Intrepreter/README.md

-# Assignment Three: Fakefile Interpreter
+# Fakefile Interpreter

-For this assignment, we will write an interpreter for a `Fakefile` file, which is much like a `Makefile`.
+An interpreter for a `Fakefile` file, which is much like a simple version of `Makefile`.

 ```make
 target: dependency.c other_dep.txt